Characterizations of Bounded Ricci Curvature on Smooth and NonSmooth Spaces: Introduction to Part I: The Smooth Bounded Ricci Case

 \subsubsection{The Parallel Gradients on $P(M)$}

 In order to give our characterizations of bounded Ricci curvature we need to introduce the correct geometry on path space, and in particular we need to discuss the notion of a gradient for functions on path space.
 The construction of a gradient on the path space of $\dR^n$ is a very straightforward matter.
 However, even on a smooth {\it non-flat} manifold $M$ there are nontrivial issues involved, see \cite{Driver_CM},\cite{Malliavin_StocAnal}, \cite{Hsu_book}, \cite{Stroock_book} and Section \ref{ss:parallel_gradient}.
 For simplicity, in the introduction we will mostly skirt these issues and give only semi-rigorous definitions.
-In Section \ref{ss:parallel_gradient} we will give on a smooth manifold more rigorous definitions that are line with classical constructions, and in Section \ref{s:parallel_gradient_nonsmooth} we will introduce an entirely new approach which will allow us to handle the constructions on nonsmooth metric spaces.\\
+In Section \ref{ss:parallel_gradient} we will give on a smooth manifold more rigorous definitions that are line with classical constructions, while in Part II of the paper we will introduce an entirely new approach which will allow us to handle the constructions on nonsmooth metric spaces.\\

 There are several notions of a gradient on path space $P(M)$ that will play a role.
 The most fundamental of these for us is are the parallel gradients of a function.
 It's definition is similar in spirit to the more commonly used $H^1_0$-gradient, though it has a more finite dimensional flavor to it.
 We will discuss it and the $H^1_0$-gradient in full detail in Section \ref{ss:H1_gradient}.
 In particular, we will show there how to recover the infinite dimensional $H^1_0$-gradient from the {\it family} of 'finite dimensional' parallel gradients.
 This will be especially important on nonsmooth metric measure spaces.